The Broken Tea Cup

 ~

-The following day, Detective Ninkle began investigating what he came to call Mundlebranch’s well-meaning mischief.
-It didn’t take him long to discover a number of missing items.
+The following day, Detective Ninkle began investigating what he would come to call Mundlebranch’s well-meaning mischief.
+Having tracted down a list of museum items, it didn’t take him long to discover a number of the items missing.
 In addition, he came upon the sleeping bags used by the homeless.

 When confronted with the evidence Detective Ninkle uncovered, Mundlebranch made a full confession.
-Along with admitting to sheltering homeless citizens in a town building, he stated how he used the money he received selling the town’s antiques to help such citizens acquire food, medicine and other necessities.
-His guilty plea meant all that remained was determining what his punishment would be for stealing from the Town of Raneford and for misusing public property.
+Along with admitting to sheltering homeless citizens, he stated how he used the money he received selling the town’s antiques to help such citizens acquire food, medicine and other necessities.
+His guilty plea meant all that remained was for a judge to determine what his punishment would be for stealing from the Town of Raneford and for misusing public property

 8

-Detective Ninkle stood, then turned to face the judge.
+Detective Ninkle stood, then faced the judge.
 “Thank you, Your Honor, for allowing me to speak on behalf of the guilty party—something quite rare for me. . . .
-While it was difficult to verify how much money Mr. Mundlebranch received by selling the museum items he replaced with fakes, I believe I was able to determine how he spent much of it.
-What I was told by indigent individuals jived with what I was told by the town doctors, pharmacists and restaurateurs who accepted payments for the care, medicine or food they provided the indigent.”
+While it was difficult to verify how much money Mr. Mundlebranch received by selling the museum items—some of which he replaced with similar antiques, I believe I was able to determine how he spent much of it.
+What I was told by homeless individuals jived with what I was told by the town doctors, pharmacists and restaurateurs who accepted payments for the care, medicine or food they provided the homeless.”

 Anxious to move things along, the judge assumed Detective Kinkle was done.
 “Anyone else have something to add?”